Apollo

 How long do you need in Wellington for a camper van vacation?

-Two weeks give you sufficient time to see most highlights and enjoy activities like boat cruises and hikes.
-One week means you'll need to be more selective about where you visit and skip a few spots.
+Two weeks gives you sufficient time to see most highlights and enjoy activities like boat cruises and hikes.
+One week means you’ll need to be more selective about where you visit and skip a few spots.

 Is it worth combining the North and South islands into one epic, trans-New Zealand trip?